-Historic McMinn Law Firm Built By Scottish Immigrant
+Historic McMinn Law Firm Building Built By Scottish Immigrant

-This week the McMinn Law team has uncovered some of the hidden history behind our place of work.
+McMinn Law Firm team uncovered some of the hidden history behind our place of work.
 We know it as the place we meet with clients, leave for much needed coffee runs and shelters us from unpredictable Texas weather.
-But this house has a history that remembers long before car accidents and vehicles were an issue to the fine people of Austin, TX.
+But this house has a history that remembers long before car accidents and vehicles were an issue to residents of Austin, TX.

 So what did we find?
 The McMinn Law Firm office is historically known as the Smith-Bickler House or one of the “Twin Houses.”
 According to records “it was one of twin houses built on lots 3 and 4 in block 177 of the original city.”